makemusicday/gemini-api-docs/src/general.rst

 General API Notes
 =================

 Each city has a unique subdomain associated to them.
-All API endpoints work on the specific city that the subdomain belongs to.
-Most requests need to be sent to the appropriate city's subdomain.
-There are only a handful of API endpoints that are available with a global scope.
-The request are restricted to their appropriate city.
+All API endpoints will work on any given city that the subdomain belongs to.
+Most requests need to be sent to the appropriate city's subdomain for the API to associate newly created or updated data with the correct city.
+However, there are a handful of API endpoints that are available with a global scope that crosses the city boundaries.

 Requests must use various different methods (``GET``, ``POST``, ``PUT``, ``PATCH``, ``DELETE``) to accomplish the appropriate actions.
 All requests (other than ``GET``) should be sending a